AguadaC/fastApi-app/README.md

 - Download the frontend project.
 - Go to the root directory of the frontend project.
 - Build the frontend image with the tag **fastapi-web**
-- Create the directories that you will need.
 - Create the directory `/opt/challenge/data`:

 ```bash